MathisWellmann/lfest-rs/README.md

 For an example see [examples](examples/basic.rs)

 ### TODOs:
-- Orderbook support (with `MatchingEngine`) and thus accounting for slippage of `MarkerOrder`
+- Market orders don't account for slippage and are executed against the best bid and ask without regard for the quantity.
 - Funding rate (support `settle_funding_period` in `ClearingHouse`)
-- Support for updating leverage of a position while it is open.
+- Support for updating leverage on the fly.

 ### Contributions
 Would love to see you use and contribute to this project.
 Even just adding more tests is welcome.